 - 21.1 HMCIP currently works in partnership with other Inspectorates and scrutiny bodies including Ofsted, Criminal Justice Inspection (Northern Ireland), Care Quality Commission, Healthcare Inspectorate Wales, the General Pharmaceutical Council, Independent Monitoring Boards and the Prisons and Probation Ombudsman.
-This work is covered by memoranda of understanding which are published on the HMCIP website. - 21.2 Joint inspections with other criminal justice inspectorates (HMI Probation, HMI Constabulary and HM Crown Prosecution Service Inspectorate) are coordinated by the CJ Inspectorates Chief Inspectors' Group.
-The legislation requires HMCIP, when preparing a joint inspection programme, to prepare it jointly with the other inspectorates.
-The joint inspection programme will subject to consultation.
+This work is covered by memoranda of understanding which are published on the HMCIP website. - 21.2 Joint inspections with other Criminal Justice Inspectorates (HMI Probation, HMI Constabulary and Fire & Rescue Services and HM Crown Prosecution Service Inspectorate) are co-ordinated by the CJ Inspectorates Chief Inspectors' Group.
+The legislation requires HMCIP, when preparing a joint inspection programme, to prepare it jointly with the other Inspectorates.
+The joint inspection programme will be subject to consultation.
 A joint business plan is published annually.